icon-project/devportal/getting-started/how-to-run-a-validator-node/migrate-node-to-a-different-server.md

 Allow your new API node to sync up with the blockchain.
 This process may take some time, but it's essential to ensure that your new node is up to date with the latest data.

-To verify the current height of the node you can run the following curl command:
+To verify the current height of the node you can run the following curl command inside the server:

 ```bash
 curl localhost:9000/admin/chain/0x1